Usman228811/montization-kit/README.md

   binding.adFrameNative.loadNative(
             this@MainXmlActivity,
            nativeControllerConfig = NativeControllerConfig(
-                placementKey = "home_native", //placement key will be unique for that placement adIdKey = "home_native", // ad id key can be common for different placements, ctaColor = "#FFBB86FC", // optional -> if this is implemented then will take this color for this placement cta bgColor = "#000000", / optional -> if this is implemented then will take this color for this placement bg adType = 2
+                placementKey = "home_native", // placementKey will be unique for that placement adIdKey = "home_native", // adIdKey can be common for different placements, ctaColor = "#FFBB86FC", // optional -> If this is implemented, the CTA color for this placement will be used.
+It can be changed remotely. bgColor = "#000000", // optional -> If this is implemented, the Background color for this placement will be used.
+It can be changed remotely. adType = 2
             )
         )